 You must have observed that even though molecules in a gas have rather high-speed ranging in the order of the speed of sound, yet a gas leaking from a cylinder in a kitchen takes considerable time to diffuse to the other corners of the room, the smell of garbage does not spread too far from its source or the fragrance of an essence stick takes some time to fill the room.
-This happens because molecules in a gas have a finite though small size, so they are bound to undergo collisions.
+This happens because molecules in a gas have a finite though the small size, so they are bound to undergo collisions.
 As a result, they cannot move straight unhindered; their paths keep getting incessantly deflected.
 In this section, we will learn more about the concept of the mean free path and its mathematical formulation.

-It is the average distance travelled by a moving particle between two successive impacts in a system of agitated particles, which results in the change in their energy, physical properties or the direction of motion.
+It is the average distance traveled by a moving particle between two successive impacts in a system of agitated particles, which results in the change in their energy, physical properties, or direction of motion.

-Molecules of a gas are considered to be spheres of diameter d.
+Molecules of gas are considered to be spheres of diameter d.
 We will focus on a single molecule that is moving with an average speed v.

 From the image shown above, we can say that it will suffer a collision with many molecules coming in its path.
 Let us say in time Δt, it sweeps a volume πd2vΔt wherein any other molecule will collide with it.
 Here, if n is the number of molecules per unit volume, the molecules will suffer nπd2vΔt collisions in the given time Δt.

 The time between two successive collisions is given by,